Swirrl/csv2rdf/README.md

 Clojure library for converting [CSV to RDF](https://www.w3.org/TR/2015/REC-csv2rdf-20151217/) according to the specifications for [CSV on the web](https://w3c.github.io/csvw/)

+## Building

+Standalone JARs can be built using [leiningen](https://leiningen.org/).
+After installing leiningen an uberjar can be built by running the following in the project root directory:

+    lein uberjar

+This will create a `target/csv2rdf-VERSION-standalone.jar` which can be run.

 ## Running

 csv2rdf can be run from the command line given the location of either a tabular data file or metadata file referencing the described tabular file.
 The location